-The Bank has put in place a policy for selecting and assessing members of the management body and/or key function holders.
-This policy complies with the internal governance principles and refers to the criteria of CSSF Circular 12/552 as amended.
 The Bank also informs by formal letter sent to CSSF about any appointments.
 For the appointments of a member of the management body and/or a key function holder, the Bank should wait for CSSF's no objection letter.
-The Bank considers as key function the persons in charge of the three internal control functions (Chief Compliance Officer, Chief Internal Auditor, and Chief Risk Officer).
+The Bank considers as key function the persons in charge of the three internal control functions (Chief Compliance Officer, Chief Internal Auditor and Chief Risk Officer).

-The Board of Directors as a whole has appropriate skills with regard to the nature, scale and complexity of the activities and the organization of the Bank.
-As a collective body, the Board of Directors fully understands all activities (and inherent risks) as well as the economic and regulatory environment in which the Bank operates.
-Each member of the Board of Directors has a complete understanding of the internal governance arrangements and her/his responsibilities within the Bank.
-The members of the Board of Directors control the activities falling within their areas of expertise and have a sound understanding of the other significant activities of the Bank.
+The Board as a whole has appropriate skills with regard to the nature, scale and complexity of the activities and the organization of the Bank.
+As a collective body, the Board fully understands all activities (and inherent risks) as well as the economic and regulatory environment in which the Bank operates.
+Each member of the Board has a complete understanding of the internal governance arrangements and her/his responsibilities within the Bank.
+The members of the Board control the activities falling within their areas of expertise and have a sound understanding of the other significant activities of the Bank.

 The Bank assesses the suitability of the candidate with a declaration of honour, Curriculum Vitae, extract of criminal records and copy of the ID.
-The members of the Board of Directors ensure that their personal qualities enable them to properly perform their Director's mandate with the required commitment, availability, objectivity, critical thinking and independence.
-The members of the Board of Directors make sure that their director's mandate is and remains compatible with any other positions and interests they may have, in particular in terms of conflicts of interest and availability.
-They are requested to inform the Board of Directors of the mandates they have outside the Bank.
+The members of the Board ensure that their personal qualities enable them to properly perform their Director's mandate with the required commitment, availability, objectivity, critical thinking and independence.
+The members of the Board make sure that their director's mandate is and remains compatible with any other positions and interests they may have, in particular in terms of conflicts of interest and availability.
+They are requested to inform the Board of the mandates they have outside the Bank.

-The Board of Directors has the overall responsibility for the Bank.
-In this respect, the Board of Directors is invested with the broadest powers to perform all acts of administration and disposition in the Bank's interest to ensure execution of activities and to promote its business continuity.
+The Board has the overall responsibility for the Bank.
+In this respect, the Board is invested with the broadest powers to perform all acts of administration and disposition in the Bank's interest to ensure execution of activities and to promote its business continuity.
 The professional qualifications and the full professional biographies of all Directors are maintained and monitored by the Human Resources department of the Bank.